tminus0ne/pizza-delivery/README.md

-# Pizza Delivery app created witch create-react-app.
+# Pizza Delivery app created with create-react-app.

 ### `npm start` for start app in dev mode.